hypo69/hypo/src/endpoints/kazarinov/instructions/system_instruction_mexiron.md

 ---

+**Note:**
+- All components listed in the input data are new and come with a warranty provided by the supplier.
+- If the input data lacks detailed specifications for a component, the model should search the internet to find the missing information.

+---

 In this prompt, the words `product` and `component` are synonyms
 and refer to a component for assembling a computer.